-- Borrowing money from it.

-- · Selling property to it.

-- · Receiving unreasonable compensation for managing it.

-- Using it as security for a loan.

-- · Buying property for personal use (present or future) with IRA funds.

-Fiduciary.
-For these purposes, a fiduciary includes anyone who does any of the following.

-- Exercises any discretionary authority or discretionary control in managing your IRA or exercises any authority or control in managing or disposing of its assets. - · Provides investment advice to your IRA for a fee, or has any authority or responsibility to do so. - · Has any discretionary authority or discretionary responsibility in administering your IRA. - 1.17 Vacating of the DOL's June 7, 2017, Definition of a Fiduciary.
-The DOL had adopted its regulation creating a new definition of a fiduciary.
-It was primarily to be used to apply the prohibited transaction rules and exemptions as set forth in Code section 4975 to certain investment companies and representatives.
-This regulation was vacated by the Fifth Circuit Court of Appeals in May of 2018 and the regulation is considered to have never been in effect.
-This June 9, 2017, definition had been discussed in some previous versions of the IRA plan agreement.
-Due to the vacating, all such discussion has been removed from this IRA plan agreement.
+- · Borrowing money from it. - · Selling property to it. - · Receiving unreasonable compensation for managing it. - · Using it as security for a loan. - Buying property for personal use (present or future) with IRA funds. - 1.17 Fiduciary.
+For these purposes, a fiduciary includes anyone who does any of the following. - Exercises any discretionary authority or discretionary control in managing your IRA or exercises any authority or control in managing or disposing of its assets. - · Provides investment advice to your IRA for a fee, or has any authority or responsibility to do so. - · Has any discretionary authority or discretionary responsibility in administering your IRA.